deductiv/kvstore_tools/README.md

 - *(Required)* collection: <string> - Specify the collection to delete the data from.

 ### KV Store Delete Key
+Deletes a specific record from a KV Store collection based on _key value.
 This functionality is implemented through a generating search command.
 Syntax:

     | deletekey collection="collection_name" key="key_value"

-Deletes a specific record from a KV Store collection based on _key value

 **Arguments**: